scopetech/Blackjack-Public/UAT  Process.md

 If case can be resolved on the fly, current Blackjack contact person resolves it and marks or moves trello case accordingly.

-If case can't be resolved on the fly, current Blackjack contact person creates GitHub issue with reference to initial Trello case, and marks GitHub issue with **uat** label.
-Current Blackjack contact person adds reference to GitHub issue to Trello case.
+If case can't be resolved on the fly, current Blackjack contact person creates issue in internal tracking system with reference to initial Trello case, and marks newly created issue with **uat** label.
-GitHub issue will be processed under [Active Development Stage](https://github.com/scopetech/Blackjack/wiki/Issue-Tracking#active-development-stages) rules.
 Current Blackjack contact person responsible of updating Trello case with a results of GitHub issue processing

 Current Blackjack contact person can be multiple developers.

 ## Completion

-Responsible person, moves corresponding UAT description block from [Active UATs list](https://github.com/scopetech/Blackjack/wiki/UATs#active-uats) to [Finished UATs list](https://github.com/scopetech/Blackjack/wiki/UATs#finished-uats) adding UAT end date and removing Current Blackjack contact person field
+Responsible person, moves corresponding UAT description block from [Active UATs list](https://github.com/scopetech/Blackjack/blob/develop/README.md#active-uats) to [Finished UATs list](https://github.com/scopetech/Blackjack/wiki/Finished-UATs) adding UAT end date and removing Current Blackjack contact person field